 “Your mother is one beautiful woman,”

-“Did you hear the rumour that this lot was from a Nkri Cargo ship preparing these for a Nkri zoo?,”
+“Did you hear the rumour that this lot was from a Nkri Cargo ship being prepared for a Nkri zoo?”

 “No, it can’t be true.
 That means some of these have never even seen a spaceship before.”

 “Probably all of them haven’t seen a spaceship,”

 The scanner was continuing to make a sound as they were moving from creature to creature.
 I glimpsed them while they were chatting.
 Standing just over a metre tall and looking very much like Periclum.
 Except this time, I couldn’t see any suit and could see a lot of thin red hair covering their bodies.
 I couldn’t make out much more through the corner of my eye.
 I saw them with their device pointed at the creatures frozen around me and then hearing wind as they walked away.

 “Well, let’s keep our weapons handy while they are here.”

 “The Captain will probably get rid of them, anyway!”